dionyziz/ting/etc/spec/SPECIFICATION.md

 is verified as follows:

 1. The nickname is at least 1 character and at most 20.
-2. The nickname must consists of only the following characters:
+2. The nickname must consist of only the following characters:
  - The lower-case and upper-case latin characters a-z and A-Z.
  - The lower-case and upper-case greek characters α-ω and Α-Ω.
  - The numbers 0-9.